jtfairbank/Milkshake/README.md

     # ...Shake Dat Thang...
     ```

- 3. Setup your source and test folders (in `midight/` now).
+ 3. Setup your `src/` and `test/` folders.
 You can also do this after the initial commit.
-      - Add any libraries (3rd party dependencies) to `src/lib`.
+      - Add any 3rd party resources (libraries, images, ...) to `src/lib`.
-      - Add existing dynamic resources to `src/dynamic`.
+      - Add files you created that are shared between applications to the appropriate subdirectory in `src/common/`.
-      - Add existing static resources to `src/static`.
+      - Add existing application files to an application folder in `src/`.  `src/app-strawberry` provides a sample layout.
+Also add the folder structure to `build/`, so that the build process knows where to put things.
-      - Add existing pages to `src/` directly.
+      - Customize the `Grunt.js` file for your application's files and needs.
+You can search for `app-strawberry` to find the relevant portions.
+The whole file is really worth a readthrough tho, so you know what's going on.
-      - Add existing tests to `test/`.
+      - Add existing tests to the appropriate directory in `test/`.

  4. Setup Grunt: see `Gruntfile.js`'s setup section.